-◬ Turns on when the uppercase letter function is enabled.
-(IFI) Turns on when wireless devices are enabled.
-Turns on when the numeric keypad is enabled.
-Turns on when the scroll lock function is enabled.
+A Turns on when the uppercase letter function is enabled.
+WIFI Turns on when wireless devices are enabled. Ø Turns on when the numeric keypad is enabled. Ū Turns on when the scroll lock function is enabled.

 Turns on when Bluetooth® wireless technology is enabled.
-To enable or disable Bluetooth wireless technology or other wireless devices, turn the wireless WiFi Locator - Wireless On/Off switch on or off.
-NOTE: Bluetooth wireless technology is an optional feature on your computer, so the street icon turns on only if Bluetooth wireless technology is installed on your computer.
+To enable or disable Bluetooth wireless technology or other wireless devices, turn the wireless switch on or off.

+NOTE: Bluetooth wireless technology is an optional feature on your computer, so the Route icon turns on only if Bluetooth wireless technology is installed on your computer.